Mental health supports for managers

 You may also want to engage your staff in group discussions on how you can all support each other.

-Some teams may be facing increased work demands, which may trigger or worsen mental health issues amongst employees.
+Some teams may be facing increased work demands, which may trigger or worsen mental health issues among employees.
 Pay attention to workloads, encourage self-care, find ways to relieve pressure and if needed, seek assistance.

 Specialized Organizational Services (SOS) provides expert assistance in helping your employees manage their health and wellness during periods of high intensity work.
 SOS is a part of Health Canada, and their services are available on a cost-recovery basis.